 Importance of an Internship

-Whether it’s a year-long stretch or one of the many summer business internships, your internship experience will provide four valuable lessons to consider as you move from student to business professional.
-First, internships give you hands-on experience.
+Whether it’s a year-long stretch or one of many summer business internships, your internship experience will provide four valuable lessons to consider as you move from student to business professional.
+First, internships offer hands-on experience.
 Instead of just being tossed into the ring, though, internships are structured and supervised by business professionals who will guide you through the ins and outs of a particular business and its operations.
 Within business internships you will see business skills in action.
 These skills include the quantitative aspects, such as accounting and number crunching; qualitative aspects, such as communication, HR concerns, and leadership; and technological aspects, such as spreadsheets and other more complicated software interaction.

 Second, international students should treat their internship as a trial before the real thing.
 We always like the idea of trying something before we commit to buying it, right?
 Why not apply the same logic to your career?
 Internships allow you to consider whether you really want to devote your time, energy, and money into a particular field.
 Maybe accounting isn't for you, but investment analysis really excites you!
 Internships are a great way to test your passions.